 • Do you replace a working air conditioner with one that’s more environmentally friendly?

 These aren’t easy questions to answer.
 The life expectancy of an air conditioning system is between 8 and 15 years.
 The Montreal Protocol is expected to influence the air conditioning industry at least through 2030, and perhaps beyond.
-Putting off replacement of your existing AC system may mean that you don’t get full value from the replacement system, especially if climate action requirements change in the future.
+Putting off AC replacement of your existing AC system may mean that you don’t get full value from the replacement system, especially if climate action requirements change in the future.

 Replacing your air conditioning system – even a working one – may make financial sense if your new system operates more efficiently than your current system does.
-In addition to the benefit of lower operating costs, you can also enjoy lower maintenance costs and contribute to improving the environment at the same time.
+In addition to the benefit of lower operating costs, you can also enjoy lower AC maintenance costs and contribute to improving the environment at the same time.
 At the moment, you can take advantage of some excellent rebates on efficient air conditioners and heat pumps.

 If you would like more information about new or replacement air conditioning systems, or would like us to evaluate your current central air conditioner, please give us a call at Boston Standard Plumbing & Heating at (617) 288-2911.
-We can assess your current air conditioner, perform maintenance or recommend replacement options that can lower your cooling costs and help you take advantage of rebates and credits.
+We can assess your current air conditioner, perform air conditioning maintenance services or recommend AC replacement options that can lower your cooling costs and help you take advantage of rebates and credits.